- What is Disney+?

 Which devices support Disney Plus in 4K?

 Disney has prided itself on its Vault of extensive content for decades.
-While the Disney Vault strategy was starting to decay in the digital age, Disney+ will reap most of its rewards by hosting most of the Disney Vault as well as an impressive array of content from Marvel, Lucasfilm, Fox, and National Geographic.
-Right now, Disney+ has about 500 films and over 7,500 TV episodes, including most of the films in the Marvel Cinematic Universe and Star Wars Skywalker Saga.
+While the Disney Vault strategy was starting to decay in the digital age, Disney+ now hosts most of the Disney Vault alongside an impressive array of content from Marvel, Lucasfilm, Fox, and National Geographic.
+Right now, Disney+ has about 500 films and more than 7,500 TV episodes, including most of the films in the Marvel Cinematic Universe and Star Wars Skywalker Saga.

-While Disney+ hasn't organized its film collections in ordered playlists for easy marathoning, the Marvel section of the platform has grouped certain films together.
-Specifically, that page breaks up films under the four existing phases of the MCU.
+While Disney+ still has room to improve when it comes to grouping content in categories for easy marathoning, you'll find dedicated collection tabs for franchises like Frozen, Aladdin, 101 Dalmatians, and Home Alone under the Disney section.
+Meanwhile, the Marvel section of the platform groups existing films under the four current phases of the MCU.
 You'll also find a tab with every movie in the MCU listed in Timeline Order.
 Unfortunately, Disney is still in the process of making a deal with Sony over the rights to Spider-Man, so those films have yet to make it to the platform.

 Disney+ is just one of the major digital platforms Disney is serving up in this new streaming era.
 It's the largest, for sure.
 But it's also just one part of the puzzle.
 In fact, the Disney+ Bundle gives you the option to subscribe to Disney+, ESPN+, and Hulu for just $13.99 per month.